pubkey/rxdb/docs-src/install.md

 ## polyfills

 RxDB is coded with es8 and transpiled to es5\.
-This means you have to install polyfills to support older browsers.
+This means you have to install [polyfills](https://en.wikipedia.org/wiki/Polyfill_(programming)) to support older browsers.
+For example you can use the babel-polyfills with:

 `npm i babel-polyfill --save`